 The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

-They have earned their popularity because they are very friendly and easy to care for.
+They are popular because they are very friendly and are easier to keep than other larger monitors.

 Known to like insects and small mammals, they are an inactive pet and will spend most of their time basking or lounging in their enclosure.